 "10And I heard a loud voice saying in heaven, Now is come salvation, and strength, and the kingdom of our God, and the power of his Christ: for the accuser of our brethren is cast down, which accused them before our God day and night.
 11And they overcame him by the blood of the Lamb, and by the word of their testimony; and they loved not their lives unto the death.12Therefore rejoice, ye heavens, and ye that dwell in them.
 Woe to the inhabiters of the earth and of the sea! for the devil is come down unto you, having great wrath, because he knoweth that he hath but a short time."

-Amongst the Tamil, Melek Taus would be called "Murugan", and to the Christians "Michael the Archangel".
+Amongst the Tamil he would be called "Murugan", to the Yezidiz is Melek Taus, and to the Christians "Michael the Archangel".
 One of the versions of Murugan's birth states that he was originally born from Agni, prior to the story of Shiva and Parvati creating him.
 Now, based from the Yezidi Website would state (from what I remember) Melek Taus is "Michael the Archangel" and "Murugan".
 He is also "St. George" who slays the Dragon, he is called "The Green Man", "Osiris" as Lord of the Underworld, "Krishna", and "Dionysus" or "Bacchus".
 Now, as I had stated before, the story of Murugan came from the God called "Indra" to which is the original prototype, and would be called the "thousand eyed one" (due to the Peacock symbology), to other numerous figures resembling the Peacock symbology.

 Based from Blavatsky's "The Secret Doctrine" states this: [[Vol. 2, Page]] 381 THE THEFT OF RAHU.
 "Let us take Agni the fire-god, Indra the firmament, and Karttikeya from the Hindus; the Greek Apollo; and Mikael, the "Angel of the Sun," the first of the AEons, called by the Gnostics "the saviour" -- and proceed in order.
 (1) Agni -- the fire-god -- is called in the Rig-Veda Vaiswanara.
 Now Vaisvanara is a Danava -- a giantdemon,* whose daughters Puloma and Kalaka are the mothers of numberless Danavas (30 millions), by Kasyapa,* and live in Hiranyapura, "the golden city," floating in the air."